-Dylan Chivian\ (DCChivian@lbl.gov), John T. Bates, Greg D. Friedland, Vinay Satish Kumar, and Adam P. Arkin (APArkin@lbl.gov)
+Dylan Chivian^{1,2} (DCChivian@lbl.gov), John T. Bates,^{1,2} Greg D. Friedland,^{1,3} Vinay Satish Kumar,^{1,2} and Adam P. Arkin^{1,2,4} (APArkin@lbl.gov)

-Joint BioEnergy Institute, Lawrence Berkeley National Laboratory, Emeryville, Calif.; Physical Biosciences Division, Lawrence Berkeley National Laboratory, Berkeley, Calif.; Biomass Science and Conversion Technology Department, Sandia National Laboratories, Livermore, Calif.; Department of Bioengineering, University of California, Berkeley

-The Computational Biology Core Group in the Technology Division of the Joint BioEnergy Institute (JBEI) is responsible for data integration and comparative, evolutionary, and functional genomic analysis for the purpose of engineering microbes for biofuel production.
-Leveraging the MicrobesOnline web resource (www.microbesonline.org) for comparative and functional genomics, we are extending the capabilities to permit analysis of microbial systems at various scales.
+1Joint BioEnergy Institute, Lawrence Berkeley National Laboratory, Emeryville, Calif.; 2Physical Biosciences Division, Lawrence Berkeley National Laboratory, Berkeley, Calif.; 3Biomass Science and Conversion Technology Department, Sandia National Laboratories, Livermore, Calif.; 4Department of Bioengineering, University of California, Berkeley for comparative and functional genomics, we are extending the capabilities to permit analysis of microbial systems at various scales.
 Biological engineering requires an understanding of systems from atoms to communities.
 The efforts of the Computational Biology Core are therefore geared towards creating tools to facilitate our research at the level of components, systems, cells, and communities.
 For example, biological degradation of plant cells walls is accomplished by enzymes containing multiple domains that in combination confer specificity and activity.
 We are studying the combinations nature has employed to allow for making our own combinations.
 At the atomic scale, we are computationally designing the structures of proteins for increased stability under industrial conditions.
 At the system level, we are working to discover metabolic pathways for biofuel production as well as the genetic factors involved in tolerance toxic molecules found in pretreatment conditions and resistance to biofuel toxicity.
 To aid efforts in synthetic pathway engineering, we are building a framework for analyzing functional data in a metabolic network context and tools for discovery of genes for retrosynthetic pathways.
 At the cellular level, we are using evolutionary studies with phenotype data and genetic analysis to engineer cell lines that are better suited to industrial conditions or have superior yields of the desired biofuel.
 Finally, at the community level, discovery of genes from environmental samples will expand the repertoire of enzymes we can engineer for biomass degradation under varying conditions.
 Our approach is to analyze the environmental genomic data in a phylogenetic context to allow for a higher-resolution annotation of the role of each enzyme, as well as to obtain an evolutionary picture of the key functional genes and organisms in each ecosystem.